-Crematorium Operator will not, under any circumstances, cremate an individual who has received implanted microscopic radioactive Brachytherapy treatment such as TheraSeed within 2 years prior to their date of death unless the Cremation Centre has determined, in its sole and absolute discretion, it is safe to do so.

-9.6 Valuable Material

-Due to the extreme temperatures attained during the cremation process, any valuable material is not recoverable after the cremation and should be removed before the casket or container is transferred to the crematorium.
-The Cremation Centre and its employees are not responsible for any valuable material left in the closed casket or container at the time of delivery to the Cremation Centre.

-9.7 Witnessing Cremations

-In order for families to observe or participate in this part of the process, arrangements must be made in advance with the Cremation Centre office to witness the commencement of the cremation process.
-The Cremation Centre reserves the right to limit the number of family members in attendance or refuse admittance to the witnessing area if, in the sole opinion of the Cremation Centre staff, the health or safety of a family member or Cremation Centre employee is at risk.

-9.8 Cremated Remains of Children

-It should be clearly understood that there are little, if any, cremated remains following the cremation of a fetus or a very young child.

-9.9 Identification During Cremation

-A metal identification tag will be assigned to the casketed human remains when they are delivered to the Cremation Centre.
+- 9.6 Valuable Material: Due to the extreme temperatures attained during the cremation process, any valuable material is not recoverable after the cremation and should be removed before the casket or container is transferred to the Cremation Centre.
+The Cremation Centre and its employees are not responsible for any valuable material left in the closed casket or container at the time of delivery to the Cremation Centre. - 9.7 Witnessing Cremations: In order for families to observe or participate in this part of the process, arrangements must be made in advance with the Cremation Centre office to witness the commencement of the cremation process.
+The Cremation Centre reserves the right to limit the number of family members in attendance or refuse admittance to the witnessing area if, in the sole opinion of the Cremation Centre staff, the health or safety of a family member or Cremation Centre employee is at risk. - 9.8 Cremated Remains of Children: It should be clearly understood that there are little, if any, cremated remains following the cremation of a fetus or a very young child. - 9.9 Identification during Cremation: A metal identification tag will be assigned to the casketed human remains when they are delivered to the Cremation Centre.
 The metal tag will contain MPGC's name and an identification number that is unique to the deceased.
-The metal identification tag will accompany the remains throughout the various stages of cremation and will be placed in the cremation urn or container during final packaging.
-The Crematorium Operator will maintain such records or registry as required by O. Reg.
-30/11, s.
-110.

-9.10 Co-mingling Cremated Remains

-The Crematorium Operator will not, without the written and signed consent of the Applicant, co-mingle the cremated remains of more than one person.

-9.11 Contagious Diseases

-It is a legal requirement that the Crematorium Operator be notified that a death is a result of a contagious disease, prior to arrangements being made for the cremation.
-If a contagious disease has been confirmed, the Crematorium Operator reserves the right to adhere to recognized health and safety practices.
-The Cremation Centre will designate the hour and manner in which cremations will be done.

-9.12 Packaging of Cremated Remains

-Cremated remains are placed in a temporary container, which is provided by the Cremation Centre without additional charge, or in an urn or container provided or purchased by the individual or family.
-In the event that the urn or container supplied will not hold all of the cremated remains, an additional temporary container will be used.

-9.13 Disposition of Cremated Remains

-Directions for the disposition of cremated remains must be made on the Application for Cremation.
+The metal identification tag will accompany the remains throughout the various stages of cremation and will be placed in the cremation urn or container during final packaging. - 9.10 Co-mingling Cremated Remains: The Cremation Centre will not, without the written and signed consent of the Applicant co-mingle the cremated remains of more than one person. - 9.11 Contagious Diseases: It is a legal requirement that the Cremation Centre be notified that a death is a result of a contagious disease, prior to arrangements being made for the cremation.
+If a contagious disease has been confirmed, the Cremation Centre reserves the right to adhere to recognized Health and Safety practices.
+The Cremation Centre will designate the hour and manner in which cremations will be done. - 9.12 Packaging of Cremated Remains: Cremated remains are placed in a temporary container, which is provided by the Cremation Centre without additional charge, or in an urn or container provided or purchased by the individual or family.
+In the event that the urn or container supplied will not hold all of the cremated remains, an additional container will be used. - 9.13 Disposition of Cremated Remains: Directions for the disposition of cremated remains must be made on the Application for Cremation.
 The cremated remains may be held at the Cremation Centre for a period of up to one year from the date of cremation in order for the Applicant to make a final decision as to the preferred form of disposition.
 If, after one year, final disposition has not taken place, the cremated remains will be interred in a cremation common grave at the expense of the Applicant.
-No memorial may be placed on a cremation common grave, and retrieval cannot be guaranteed at a future date.

-9.14 Floral Tributes from the Funeral Service

-Floral tributes will be received at the Cremation Centre chapel only on the day of the cremation service and will be disposed of immediately following the service.
+No memorial may be placed on a cremation common grave, and retrieval cannot be quaranteed at a future date. - 9.14 Floral Tributes from the Funeral Service: Floral tributes will be received at the Cremation Centre chapel only on the day of the cremation service and will be disposed of immediately following the service.
 The Cremation Centre reserves the right to limit the number of floral tributes delivered to the Cremation Centre chapel.